mgrubovic/numberingRS/README.md

 This site can help you to:

-    Find out does the (geographic) subscriber number is assigned and if it is, who is assignee (operator).
+    Find out does the (geographic) subscriber number is assigned and if it is, who is assignee (operator);
-    Check out availability of geographic numbering range(block) See the distribution of phone numbers in relation to the area code
+    Check out availability of geographic numbering range(block);
+    See the distribution of phone numbers in relation to the area code;

 TECHNOLOGY

 The application logic is written in Java, JSP and Servlet technology.

 JavaScript is used for checking input values and to make group request for number checking.